-In addition to their formal training, as set out above, staff knowledge and skills should be updated, (for example via ebulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up to date with any developments relevant to their safeguarding role.
+In addition to their formal training, as set out above, staff knowledge and skills should be updated, (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up to date with any developments relevant to their safeguarding role.

-The Designated and Deputy Designated Safeguarding Lead will ensure all staff at their school receive appropriate Safeguarding training.
+The Designated and Deputy Designated Safeguarding Lead will ensure all staff, and all members of the LEC and Trust Board receive appropriate Safeguarding training.